citp/privacy-policy-historical/a/af/aft/afterpay.com.au.md

 Generally, we may use your personal information for the purposes for which we collect it and for related purposes which would be reasonably expected by you.

-If all or some of your personal information is not collected, we may be unable to provide you with Afterpay Services or a customised experience.
+If all or some of your personal information is not collected or cannot be verified, we may be unable to provide you with Afterpay Services or a customised experience.

 How we share personal information with other parties

 We may share your personal information with:

-  * Our Partners, including service providers who help with our business operations such as fraud prevention, payment collection, marketing, and technology services, or our retailers, so that they can provide goods or services to you or respond to a complaint by you, or to help them improve the quality and standard of service they provide to you.
+  * Our Partners, including service providers who help with our business operations such as fraud prevention, identity verification, payment collection, marketing, and technology services, or our retailers, so that they can provide goods or services to you or respond to a complaint by you, or to help them improve the quality and standard of service they provide to you.
   * Financial institutions that we may partner with to jointly create and offer a product.
   * Credit reporting bodies and collection agencies to report account information, as permitted by law.
 To request a credit report, we will provide information to the credit reporting body that identifies you.
   * Banking partners as may be required by credit card association rules for inclusion on their list of terminated merchants.